Call Center Quality Management- Weekly Agent Analysis Program Implementation

 Give each associate SPECIFIC individual plan/goals for the week.
 Make sure it deals individually with a goal that is attainable for associate rep. You stars will have higher goals and expectations than your new reps, although you should be ramping up a little quicker with your new reps…

 Understand as well the KPI’s for the program that they are running.
 Make sure that the individual goals correspond to the program goals.
-I know that sounds rudimentary but so many times call centers just have over center goals.
-They really need to be broken down to project goals.
+I know that sounds rudimentary but so many times call centers just have over-center goals.
+They really need to be broken down into project goals.